IsaacSShade/Versimilitude/README.md

 <img width="9600" height="3600" alt="Title Card" src="https://github.com/user-attachments/assets/0306d914-34d1-4629-82d7-ffa22a8b838a" />

 ## Inspirations
-- **World of Goo 2 (Chapter 4)** — the *primary* tonal inspiration: corporate-noir aesthetics played for comedy and absurd bureaucracy, not grimdark grittiness.
+- **World of Goo 2 (Chapter 4)** — the *primary* tonal inspiration: corporate-noir aesthetics played for comedy and absurd bureaucracy, where the characters are dark and mysterious -we’re doing the opposite with comedic characters, dark and mysterious world.
 - **Date Everything** — route/character-driven structure; daily choices of who to engage; storylines can intertwine.
 - **Papers, Please** — day-based cadence; bureaucratic UI; rules/policy; score + consequences loop.
 - **Shadows of Doubt** — “red string” evidence board; players connect facts to form narratives.

 ## Core concept
-You were hired as an “Investigator” because the company’s AI hiring system learned **noir-coded competence** instead of real competence.
-Your job is to submit official “Findings” that justify corporate action.
+You were hired as an “Investigator” because the company’s AI hiring system was trained on old noir media to detect “investigative talent” instead of real competence.

-**Truth is optional; plausibility is currency.**
+Your job isn’t to uncover truth — it’s to assemble **plausible corporate narratives** from evidence, then submit “Conclusions” that justify corporate action.

+## MVP flow
+**Title → Intake → Interview → Outcome**

 ## Core loop (day cadence)
 1. **Inbox / Briefing** — memos, alerts, policy updates, performance feedback.